-71. To the extent that the Union claims that any contracts or assignments of wages (via the Deduction Cards)-and specifically the Opt-out Windows contained therein remain in force even after the Plaintiffs have resigned from the unions, the Plaintiff seeks a declaration that her contract with the Union were effectively rescinded and an order returning them to the financial situation as it existed at the time of the registration based on mutual repudiation.
+THE COURT SHOULD DECLARE THAT THE CONTRACTS BETWEEN THE PLAINTIFFS AND THE UNIONS ARE RESCINDED BASED ON MUTUAL REPUDIATION the Deduction Cards)-and specifically the Opt-out Windows contained therein remain in force even after the Plaintiffs have resigned from the unions, the Plaintiff seeks a declaration that her contract with the Union were effectively rescinded and an order returning them to the financial situation as it existed at the time of the registration based on mutual repudiation.

+- 78. Ms. Littlejohn restates the foregoing allegations and incorporates them here as if fully re-written. - 79.
+To the extent that the Union claims that any contracts or assignments of wages (via
-72. Ms. Littlejohn has unambiguously rescinded any contracts with the Union and ay assignment of wages.

-73. The Union has, in turn, recognized and acknowledged that Ms. Littlejohn is no longer a union member and has refused to provide any benefits or other consideration to her beyond the exclusive representation that they are required by law to provide to members and non-members alike.

-74. When both parties repudiate or otherwise refuse to perform under a contract, Ohio courts treat the contract as rescinded.
+- 80. Ms. Littlejohn has unambiguously rescinded any contracts with the Union and ay assignment of wages. - 81.
+The Union has, in turn, recognized and acknowledged that Ms. Littlejohn is no longer a union member and has refused to provide any benefits or other consideration to her beyond the exclusive representation that they are required by law to provide to members and non-members alike. - When both parties repudiate or otherwise refuse to perform under a contract, Ohio courts treat the contract as rescinded.
 See e.g., Haman Ents., Inc. v.
-Sharper Impressions Painting Co., 2015-Ohio-4967, 50 N.E.3d 924, ¶ 19 (10th Dist.).

-75. A party's assent to rescission can be inferred from their actions.
-Id.

-76. In this case, by acknowledging that the Plaintiffs are no longer union members and withholding any purported benefits of union membership from Ms. Littlejohn has effectively rescinded any alleged contract with her.

-77. The CBA does not provide for the deduction of union membership dues from nonmembers.

-78. Despite this recission and the Union's termination of union member benefits to the Ms. Littlejohn, the Unions still claims the right-through state actors-to seize union membership dues from her.

-79. There is therefore a dispute over the validity or interpretation of the contracts between the Plaintiff and the union Respondents.
+Sharper Impressions Painting Co., 2015-Ohio-4967, 50 N.E.3d 924, ¶ 19 (10th Dist.). - 83.
+A party's assent to rescission can be inferred from their actions.
+Id. - 84.
+In this case, by acknowledging that the Plaintiffs are no longer union members and withholding any purported benefits of union membership from Ms. Littlejohn has effectively rescinded any alleged contract with her. - 85.
+The CBA does not provide for the deduction of union membership dues from nonmembers. - 86.
+Despite this recission and the Union's termination of union member benefits to the Ms. Littlejohn, the Unions still claims the right-through state actors-to seize union membership dues from her. - 87.
+There is therefore a dispute over the validity or interpretation of the contracts between the Plaintiff and the Union.

-80. The Plaintiff is entitled to a declaration that any contracts they may have had with the unions or any assignment of wages have been rescinded as of the date of the Plaintiff's resignations and terminations of membership, a permanent injunction enjoining any further withdrawal of union membership dues pursuant to the purported contracts, and an order that the Respondents restore the Plaintiff to her financial positions as of the date of their resignations by refunding all union membership dues collected after the date of the resignation.
+88. The Plaintiff is entitled to a declaration that any contracts they may have had with the unions or any assignment of wages have been rescinded as of the date of the Plaintiff's resignations and terminations of membership, a permanent injunction enjoining any further withdrawal of union membership dues pursuant to the purported contracts, and an order that the Respondents restore the Plaintiff to her financial positions as of the date of their resignations by refunding all union membership dues collected after the date of the resignation.

-81. Ohio courts have held that a claim regarding continued dues deduction when the employee is no longer a Union member, in essence allege an unfair labor practice under R.C.
+89. Ohio courts have held that a claim regarding continued dues deduction when the employee is no longer a Union member, in essence allege an unfair labor practice under R.C.
 4117.11(B), and are subject to SERB's jurisdiction.
 See Darling v.
 AFSCME, Franklin Cty.
 CP, Case No. 22 CV 008864 (Order Granting Mot. to Dismiss, 10/23/2023).